The Middle Ages:

 Marie (entire text)

 Thurs.
-The Love of God
+The Limits of Expansion

-Tues.
-FILM: Kingdom of Heaven
+FILM 1pm: Kingdom of Heaven

-FINAL ESSAY EXAM DUE NOON
+Fri.
+ESSAY EXAM DUE NOON

 Weds.
 10-PAGE PAPER DUE NOON (History Office)